Schibsted-Tech-Polska/stp.pediff/README.md

     with global config file before task execution.
 It serves the purpose of "creating a sandbox" for the task: subpage to open, a set of screen resolutions, user agent, media types, response mocks - things like that.

+    ###Some config keys explained:
+    * `package` is the label under which all the output for given task will be grouped by in the report.
+    * `media` is the key that enables you to force PhantomJS to render page as different media (ex. print)

     The `execute` function will be run after the page has been loaded by Casperjs.
 Everything from [Casperjs API](http://casperjs.org/api.html) is acceptable, however you should use `save(filename)` instead of built in `capture` method for taking screenshots to make sure the